MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Optimize-Your-Device/Removable-Packages-Details/Microsoft-Windows-WinSATMediaFiles.md

 # Removable Package: Microsoft-Windows-WinSATMediaFiles
 ## Microsoft-Windows-WinSATMediaFiles
-A component of the [Media Feature Pack](/windows/win32/wmdm/windows-media-device-manager-architecture) comprised of media files for Windows System Assessment Tool.
+The Windows Assessment Tool media files have been removed from this package, however the package remains on the device with no payload.
+This package is empty.

-Approximate on-disk footprint: TBD
+Approximate on-disk footprint: 0 KB

 ## Removing Package